-Playa Negra, Costa Rica is an excellent beach to stay in Guanacaste for those looking to get away from the commercial beach towns.
-With sweet surfing waves, a laid back atmosphere and beautiful sunsets, visitors can’t go wrong with a few days at the underrated but incredible Playa Negra.
+Playa Negra is an excellent beach to stay in Guanacaste for those looking to get away from the touristy beach towns in Costa Rica.
+With sweet surfing waves, a laid back atmosphere and beautiful sunsets, visitors can’t go wrong with a few days at this underrated but incredible beach.

 Playa Negra is in the Guanacaste province, 80 kilometers (50 miles) from Liberia International Airport and 246 kilometers (152 miles) from San Jose International Airport.
-The closest town to Playa Negra is Los Pargos, a very small community.
+The closest town to Playa Negra is Los Pargos.

 Negra in Spanish means black and Playa Negra is certainly a beautiful black sand beach.
-This beach is extremely rocky so be careful in low tide.
-It’s not the best for swimming but you can dip your toes in!
+This beach is extremely rocky.
+In low tide you can walk around the rocks and see the small tide pools.

 Surfing Playa Negra

-This surf break is generally not the best for beginners though.
-It is better to go to Tamarindo to take lessons for first timers or Avellanas or Grande for beginners.
-However, when waves are small and there aren’t any swells, it is possible for beginners.
+This surf break is generally not the best for beginners.
+It is better to go to Tamarindo, Avellanas or Grande for beginners and lessons.
+However, when waves are small and there aren’t any swells, it is possible for beginners and longboarders.

 Playa Negra Hotels

-There are not that many accommodation options in Negra but there are a couple of hotels.
+There are not that many accommodation options in Negra.
+There are a couple of hotels and more vacation rentals.
 Hotel Playa Negra is the only beachfront hotel with bungalows, a restaurant, pool, yoga studio and a rancho.
 Some other hotels are the Cafe Playa Negra Hotel and Restaurant and Playa Negra Surf Lodge.

 Playa Negra is a great beach for a day trip or for a few days.
 Surfing is the main activity and you’ll see locals and tourists out there every day catching waves.
-If you’re not a surfer, unfortunately the beach is not the best for swimming but you can sunbathe, relax, have a drink on the beach and just soak up the sun.
+If you’re not a surfer, you can sunbathe, relax, have a drink on the beach and just soak up the sun.

 Playa Negra is also close to many other beautiful underrated beaches such as Junquillal, Marbella, Callejones, and San Juanillo.
 Keep going down south and you can visit Ostional Wildlife Refuge and Nosara.
 Go up north and you’re so close to Marino Las Baulas National Park.
 Both Ostional and Marino Las Baulas are amazing places to see turtle nestings.